-- 'stdio' Buffered I/O using functions from stdio.h. - 'core' Memory-map the entire file; all operations are performed in memory and written back out when the file is closed.
-Keywords: - backing\store: If True (default), save changes to a real file when closing.
-If False, the file exists purely in memory and is discarded when closed.
+'stdio' Buffered I/O using functions from stdio.h.

+- 'core' Store and manipulate the data in memory, and optionally write it back out when the file is closed.
+Using this with an existing file and a reading mode will read the entire file into memory.
+Keywords: - backing_store: If True (default), save changes to the real file at the specified path on close() or flush().
+If False, any changes are discarded when the file is closed.

-block\size: Increment (in bytes) by which memory is extended.
+block_size: Increment (in bytes) by which memory is extended.
 Default is 64k.